ryanchyshyn/traffic-sign/writeup_template.md

 The model was able to correctly recognize 6 of 8 traffic signs, which gives an accuracy of 75.00%%.
 Some of incorrectly recognized signs are very close to the actual (for example Pedestrians/Speed limit (70km/h)).
 Other incorrectly recognized images are not well preprocessed (Pedestrians/No passing for vehicles over 3.5 metric tons).
-So to increase the rate of success recognitions we need: 1) increase resolution of images; 2) do better preprocessing.
+So to increase the rate of success recognitions we need:
+1. Increase resolution of images;
+2. Do better preprocessing.

 ####3.
 The code for making predictions on my final model is located in the 19th cell of the Ipython notebook.